Skip to main content

 What is this?

-When you buy something using your TSB credit card you may be covered if the supplier breaches their contract with you (for example if the goods or services aren’t provided, or the goods are faulty) or if they give you misleading information about the product or services you’re buying from them.
+When you buy something using your TSB credit card you may be covered if the supplier breaches their contract with you (for example if the goods or services aren’t provided, or the goods are faulty) or if they give you misleading information about the product or service you’re buying from them.
 If this happens, you may be able to claim a refund from TSB.

 Section 75 may apply where:

-• The goods or services cost between £100 and £30,000
+• The goods or services cost between over £100 and no more than £30,000

 • You paid at least part of the price with your TSB credit card.
 You don’t need to have paid the full amount: Section 75 still applies if you pay a deposit with your card.